smbgs/gryml/README.md

 # Gryml

-## WARNING: this is the early development version not suitable for use by anyone!
+#### WARNING: Alpha version, might not be suitable for production
+#### WARNING: API is unstable and might change significantly

-Sometimes you just need to substitute a couple of variables in the K8S resource definition.
+Sometimes you just need to substitute a couple of variables in the K8S resource definitions, often using the same value in multiple files.

 This tool was born as an attempt to bridge the gap between HELM and Kustomize as they both are lacking simplicity for trivial but common cases.

-While Gryml was designed with k8s in mind it is essentially a general purpose YAML processor, and can be used to automate the generation of any yaml files when value substitution is needed.
+But while Gryml was designed with k8s in mind it is essentially a general purpose YAML processor, and can be used to automate the generation of any yaml files when value substitution is needed.

+We provide [the full list of features](FEATURES.md) separately, but in this document we will cover the most important ones.

 ## Basics